homearanya/active-escapes/src/pages/tours/lower-wild-coast-mtb.md

   faq:
     - question: Is it possible to self-guide but have vehicle back-up support?
       answer:
         - Yes we offer this – see Option B. We can provide daily route guidelines and a gps route, though the best route is always determined by the tide and weather conditions on the day.
-Our support vehicle can really only carry luggage from lodge to lodge, so out on the trail you are on your own – but that is the true spirit of the adventure .
+Our support vehicle can really only carry luggage from lodge to lodge, so out on the trail you are on your own – but that is the true spirit of this adventure .
     - question: How good a mountain-biker do you need to be, to do this tour?
       answer:
         - Wild Coast riding is much more about endurance than it is about speed and skills.
 Skills help of course, to stay on your bike longer as you navigate the fisherman paths or negotiate some soft sand, but overall – it’s about time in the saddle, and a good amount of ‘vasbyt’ when the going gets tough.
 A 40km day on the Wild Coast is a full day on the trail so you’ll be grateful for the  shorter / half-days…for this is a journey not a race.